ysoheilifar/issabel-send-mail-when-disk-almost-full/README.md

 chmod 777 diskfullchecker.sh

 ```
-3. Open and edit these parameters on `phpmailer.php`
+3. Open and edit these parameters on `phpmailer.php` (set an gmail account for issabel to send email)
 ```php

 $mail->Username = "your_Gmail_account@gmail.com";     // SMTP username